 A simple approach is to apply a mixture of equal amounts of iron (ferrous) sulfate and sulfur to the soil.
-Examples of products include Copperas, Jirdon Super Iron Green, HiYield Soil Acidifier Plus Micros, and Fertilome Soil Acidifier Plus Iron.
+Examples of products include Copperas, Jirdon Super Iron Green, Hi-Yield Soil Acidifier Plus Micros, and Fertilome Soil Acidifier Plus Iron.
 Over a period of months to years, an improvement may be noticed.
 When it is effective, treatments may last up to three or four years, depending on soil conditions.

-This approach merits consideration only on soils without "free-lime".
+This approach merits consideration only on soils without free lime.

-For trees, apply the mixture in holes around the drip-line of the tree, as described for chelates (see below).
+For trees, apply the mixture in holes around the dripline of the tree, as described for chelates (see below).
 Over time, the sulfur reacts to lower soil pH in a localized area.
-Broadcast applications, that dilute the material over a larger area, are less likely to give satisfactory results.
-Treat rows of berries or small shrubs by placing the mix in a furrow four inches deep and 12-24 inches away from the plant.
+Broadcast applications, which dilute the material over a larger area, are less likely to give satisfactory results.
+Treat rows of berries or small shrubs by placing the mix in a furrow four inches deep and twelve to twenty-four inches away from the plant.
 See specific label directions for application rates.
-For best results, treat the soil in spring.
+For the best results, treat the soil in spring.